ljacobsson/sfn-cli/README.md

 ![demo](./images/demo.gif)

 ## Known issues
-* Inserting Choice state not yet implemented.
+* Boolean logic in Choice states is not yet implemented
-* At the moment you can only insert leaf tasks.
-You can't insert tasks in between other tasks.
 * By design, the tool will not guide you through adding ARNs and other parameters to SDK integrations.
 This is best done in a code editor.